- Born Aug. 23, 1978

-- Coached by Bill Bertka, Mike Brown, Frank Hamblen, Del Harris, Phil Jackson, Kurt Rambis, Rudy Tomjanovich
+- Coached by Bill Bertka, Mike Brown, Mike D'Antoni, Frank Hamblen, Del Harris, Phil Jackson, Kurt Rambis, Rudy Tomjanovich

 Arguably the greatest player of his generation, Kobe Bryant has played a leading role in helping the Lakers carry their winning tradition into the 21st century.
 Regarded as a fierce competitor who is capable on excelling both offensively and defensively, Bryant transformed from high school phenomenon to NBA superstar while wearing the purple and gold, helping lead the team to five NBA titles.

 Bryant excelled at Lower Merion High in Ardmore, Pa., near Philadelphia, winning numerous national awards as a senior before announcing his intention to skip college and enter the NBA draft.
 He was selected 13th overall by Charlotte in 1996, but the Lakers had already worked out a deal with the Hornets to acquire Bryant prior to his selection.
 Bryant impressed Lakers General Manager Jerry West during a pre-draft workout session in Los Angeles.
 Less three weeks later, the Lakers traded starting center Vlade Divac to the Hornets in exchange for Bryant’s rights.
 Bryant, whose favorite team growing up was the Lakers, had to have his parents co-sign his NBA contract because he was 17 years old.